ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 }
 ```

 The ApplicationWindow is the top-level element of all Sailfish Silica app.
-It set up the initial page show when the app starts and also define the Cover to be displayed when app is pushed in the background.
+It set up the initial page to show when the app starts and also define the Cover to be displayed when app is pushed in the background.